sruthymanohar/Ansible-role-lamp-wordpress/README.md

 ## Features:

-- All packages apache, mysql,php, wordpress are installed thorugh ansibile role.
+- All packages apache, mysql,php, wordpress are installed through ansibile role.
 - Roles let you automatically load related vars, files, tasks, handlers, and other Ansible artifacts based on a known file structure.
 After you group your content in roles, you can easily reuse them and share them with other users

 ## Components and Resources: